What should you do if you witness somebody

 house by a company, make sure they are disposing of the waste

 correctly.
-By law householders are now responsible for
+By law, householders are now responsible for

 checking that contractors are correctly disposing of waste.
 Ask to

-see a waste transfer certificate/license.
+see a waste transfer certificate/licence.

 Check the company is registered on the